Palisades Charter High School: Palisades fire

 During the January 2025 Southern California wildfires, the Palisades Fire damaged parts of the school, forcing it to temporarily close.
 The school was not in session when the fires occurred, due to it taking place during their winter break.
 It was estimated that about 40 percent of the campus had sustained damages or been destroyed.
 Much of the school's main buildings, including the gym, aquatic center, and baseball field stayed intact.
 In a subsequent press release, Principal Pamela Magee stated the school would be temporarily be transitioning to online learning, while the school searches for a temporary campus to hold instruction until it is deemed safe to return.

 School officials worked with the City of Santa Monica to establish an interim campus at the former Sears building in Downtown Santa Monica.
 The building had been unoccupied since it closed in 2017.
 Dubbed "Pali South", it opened in April that year after significant renovations.
-The school plans to continue using the interim campus for the rest of the fall 2025 semester, and intends to return to their main campus in January of 2026.
+The school continued using the interim campus for the rest of the fall 2025 semester, and returned to its main campus on January 27, 2026.